ramigs/ramigs.dev/src/site/posts/nuxt-review.md

-From the way it simplifies the setup of a project, to the solid build process, the opinionated defaults and best practices, the built-in mechanisms for asynchronously fetching data, and last but not the least, the ecosystem of available plugins and the active community - make me very happy to have made the decision to go with Nuxt.
+From the way it simplifies the setup of a project, to the solid build process, the opinionated defaults and best practices, the built-in mechanisms for asynchronously fetching data, and last but not the least, the ecosystem of available plugins and the active community - all reasons that make me really happy to have made the decision to go with Nuxt.

 On a more personal note, I learned a lot during the course of this project.
-It was a period of massive evolution, where I had to things I’d never done before.
+It was a period of massive evolution, where I had to do things I’d never done before.

 There are of course, some things I would have done differently, if I was starting the project again, knowing what I know today, but they are more related